felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ### Commas

 If you have a list of three or more items, add a comma before the last item.
-For instance, *“I’d like to order a focaccia, a margherita, and a tiramisu.”* In this list of three items, the comma after the second item is the **Oxford or serial comma**.
+For instance, *'I’d like to order a focaccia, a margherita, and a tiramisu.'* In this list of three items, the comma after the second item is the **Oxford or serial comma**.

 ### Hyphenation

 If you’re in doubt whether to hyphenate a set of words or not, first look up the word in the [Merriam-Webster dictionary](https://www.merriam-webster.com/) and follow the rules established there.
-For instance, the Merriam-Webster spells “*well known*” with a hyphen: “*well-known*”.
+For instance, the Merriam-Webster spells **well known** with a hyphen: **well-known**.

 A second rule of thumb is that, if the set of words doesn't play the same role in a sentence without hyphen(s), you should use the version adequate to the role you wish it plays in the sentence.
-For example, the [Merriam-Webster dictionary](https://www.merriam-webster.com/) states that “*kick off*” is a verb and “*kickoff*” is a noun (“*kick off*” is a verb in the sentence “*What time does the game kick off?*”, whereas “*kickoff*” is a noun in the sentence “*Kickoff will be at 11 o'clock prompt.*”)
+For example, the [Merriam-Webster dictionary](https://www.merriam-webster.com/) states that **kick off** is a verb and **kickoff** is a noun (**kick off** is a verb in the sentence **What time does the game kick off?**, whereas **kickoff** is a noun in the sentence **Kickoff will be at 11 o'clock prompt.**)

 For sets of two words only, if the dictionary indicates that there’s an alternative without a hyphen, then use that alternative instead of the hyphenated version.